schloepke/gamemachine/README.md

 back to the client.

+## Extensible
+Systems based on message passing are by their nature much easier to integrate with then monolithic applications.
+In GameMachine you can plug any functionality you want into the system by just creating an actor that can send and receive messages to and from other actors in the system.

+Jruby also makes it easy to integrate with other JVM languages, or to use C/C++ libraries.
+For example, it would be straight forward to take a custom physics engine written in C and load it into an actor, where you could pass messages back and forth between the physics engine and the rest of GameMachine.

+The main requirement for external libraries is that they not use global state.
+It's ok if they are not thread safe.
+What you cannot have is multiple instances of some object that share state.
+You must be able to instantiate one instance per actor.
+The actor system will guarantee that the instance is only run in a single thread at a time.

 ## Distributed data store
 Game Machine has a unique distributed memory store that is designed specifically for games.
 We trade eventual consistency for eventual durability,